 - If called or texted for a ride, parents will appreciate the chance to offer a safe ride and provide that ride without asking questions or issuing consequences.

 Your family and teen’s social life can offer regular opportunities for your teen to practice new skills and try out your family guidelines if you seize those chances.
 With practice, your teen will improve over time as you give them the chance with support.
-Practice grows vital new brain connections that strengthen (and eventually form habits) each time your teen tries out the rules and associated plans.
+Practice grows vital new brain connections that strengthen (and eventually form habits) each time your teen tries out the rules and plans you have created together.

 Practice also provides important opportunities to grow self-efficacy — a teen’s sense that they can do a task successfully, which includes standing up to peer pressure.
 This leads to confidence.

-- Try out the new rules before the peer pressure is on and they are in a high stakes setting.
-So, for example, if your guideline is: “Family members will leave an address or specific location where they will be each time they go out for the evening.”
-Then create a system where you’ll always leave this information.
+- Try out the new rules before your teen experiences peer pressure, and they are in a high stakes setting.
+For example, if your guideline is that family members will leave an address or specific location where they will be each time they go out for the evening, then create a system where you’ll always leave this information.